by Martin Perdacher, Claudia Plant, Christian Böhm

 In this paper, we propose a novel approach for conflict resolution in MVCC for in-memory databases.
 This low overhead approach summarizes the transaction programs in the form of a dependency graph.
 The dependency graph also contains the constructs used in the validation phase of the MVCC algorithm.
 Then, when encountering conflicts among transactions, our mechanism quickly detects the conflict locations in the program and partially re-executes the conflicting transactions.
 This approach maximizes the reuse of the computations done in the initial execution round, and increases the transaction processing throughput.

-Verified by: Stratos Idreos, Abdul Wasay, Wilson Qin
+Verified by: Stratos Idreos, Abdul Wasay and Wilson Qin, Harvard University

 by Ning Yan, Sona Hasani, Abolfazl Asudeh, Chengkai Li